lriveran/lriveran.github.io/README.md

     <footer>
         <figure>
         <img src="http://www.intro-webdesign.com/images/newlogo.png "
-        width= "33%" alt="Intro to Web Design Logo">  This page was created by Lorraine Rivera-Newberry	&amp; Colleen van Lent.
+        width= "33%" alt="Intro to Web Design Logo">  This page was created by 	&amp; Colleen van Lent.
 To learn more about web design, visit <a href="http://www.intro-webdesign.com">Intro to Web Design.</a> </figure>
     </footer>

 </html>